 □ (2) Developing: Making progress toward meeting the standard

-□ (1) Improvement Required: Progress toward meeting the standard is unacceptable; standard is required to be addressed with Performance Expectations agreed upon by the Board and Superintendent.
+□ (1) Threshold: Progress toward meeting the standard is unacceptable; standard is required to be addressed with Performance Expectations agreed upon by the Board and Superintendent.
 Comments to support this performance level are required.

 Comments & Evidence to support the Superintendent's performance for this standard: